jt495/IS117-A03/README.md

 # A03
 ## Directions on Using Webstorm
 1.

 ## Glossary
-- Branch
+- Branch - set of development code that does not interfere with production system

-- Clone
+- Clone -

-- Commit
+- Commit -

-- Fetch
+- Fetch -

-- GIT
+- GIT -

-- Github
+- Github -

-- Merge
+- Merge - collapses

-- Merge Conflict
+- Merge Conflict -

-- Push
+- Push -

-- Pull
+- Pull -

-- Remote
+- Remote -

-- Repository
+- Repository -

+## References